 Our experienced Medical Negligence Solicitors have many years’ experience of successfully representing people who have suffered an injury from medical negligence.

-We offer a free consultation to assess the circumstances of your particular case, and to help you understand how successful claim your claim is likely to be.
+In our initial consultation with you, we will assess the circumstances of your particular case, and to help you understand how successful claim your claim is likely to be.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 This statement is made in compliance with RE.8 of SI 518 of 2002.